ublue-os/bazzite/README.md

 Variant designed for usage as an alternative to SteamOS on the Steam Deck, available as `bazzite-deck`:

 - Directly boots to Gamemode matching SteamOS's behavior.
+- Uses Wayland on the desktop with [full support for Steam input](https://github.com/Supreeeme/extest).
 - Features ported versions of most SteamOS packages, including drivers, firmware updaters, and fan controllers [from the evlaV repository](https://gitlab.com/evlaV).
 - Patched Mesa for proper framerate control from Gamescope.
 - Comes with patches from [SteamOS BTRFS](https://gitlab.com/popsulfr/steamos-btrfs) for full BTRFS support for the SD card by default.